ModelEarth/data-pipeline/timelines/prep/regression/README.md

 The regression script uses prior years to project forward employment levels.
 Linear projections seem conservative.
 Alternative methods could be explored.

-1.)
-Use steps in ../all/README.md to generate files in output folder.
+After using steps in ../all/README.md to generate files in output folder.

 2.)
 Run:

+    cd ../regression &&
     python regressor.py

 regressor.py runs tsclean.py.
 It generates projected years in data/raw, but doesn't output to a combo file.